pranav015/dd-audit-users/README.md

 # How to use
+1.)
 Initialize project

 `bundle install`

+2.)
+Add your Datadog APP and API keys to the .env file

+3.)
 Run the follwoing command with the region paramter to retreive datadog user information for that region

+`./datadog_audit.rb <region>`

 **NOTE**: enter `US` or `EU` for the region

-`./datadog_audit.rb <region>`